bright/new-www/content/blog/exposed-in-your-project-json-support.md

 ```

-We are just using official `postgres` image, with defined password and exposed port.
+We are just using the official `postgres` image, with a defined password and exposed port.

 ### connection pooling